Who is I’m a Celebrity South Africa contestant Janice Dickinson?

 I’m a Celebrity fans are in for a treat thanks to a brand new all-stars series.

-The reality show has welcomed back many ex-contestants who will be having another go in the jungle – only this time they will be filming in South Africa, not Australia.
+The reality show has welcomed back many ex-contestants who will be having another go in the jungle – only this time it’s filmed in South Africa, not Australia.

 Contestants on I’m a Celebrity...
 South Africa include Happy Mondays singer Shaun Ryder, retired athlete Fatima Whitbread and ex-royal butler Paul Burrell.